Summertime Summertime

-"Summertime Summertime" is the 1986 debut single by freestyle singer Nocera, from her 1987 debut album Over the Rainbow.
+"Summertime Summertime" is the debut single by freestyle singer Nocera, released in 1986.
+It is from her 1987 debut album Over the Rainbow.
 Nocera co-wrote and co-produced the song with Floyd Fisher.

 Background

 "Summertime Summertime" also featured contributions from Kurtis Mantronik (who added production mixes) and Chep Nunez (edits).
 In 1989, the single was re-released in Europe with new mixes done by Nunez and Todd Terry, and engineered by Norty Cotto.